ChiaraCati/FlooData/README.md

 **Minerva**'s datasets – *D3* *D4* and *D5* - are accessible through a Moka viever service available for download as OpenData.
 Along with datasets' metadata, MinERva provides information about responsible body, reference structure, referent, author and dates about catalog cards and physical data.
-*Format* of downloaded data is .csv
+*Format* of downloaded data is .zip from which we extracted a .dbf file *Provenance*: [ISPRA](http://dati.isprambiente.it/id/organization/ispra/html)
-*Provenance*: [ISPRA](http://dati.isprambiente.it/id/organization/ispra/html)